The Investment in Leadership Development

 Although there have been several attempts to rank leadership development programs, these rankings are not based on the business results they deliver or are designed to deliver.
 Instead, they are based on volume, faculty, history, and sometimes innovation.

 In today’s climate, a ranking is needed based on business results delivered or how the programs are designed to deliver results throughout the process.
-If this existed, it would help internal leadership development teams see which programs have this focus and do not.
+If this existed, it would help internal leadership development teams see which programs have this focus and which do not.
 It could help guide them into deciding which program to pursue, explore, and implement on a pilot basis.

 The Ranking System